-involves disclosure of RPTs and also requires companies to obtain the prior approval of an independent board of directors and disinterested shareholders after providing them with the requisite information regarding the relevant transactions.
+More specifically, two broad approaches have emerged in the international arena to regulate RPTs.
+RPTs.
+One is an ex ante mechanism that is procedural in nature, which involves disclosure of RPTs and also requires companies to obtain the prior approval of an independent board of directors and disinterested shareholders after providing them with the requisite information regarding the relevant transactions.
 Such a rules-based governance approach provides greater certainty to market players.
 This is commonly followed by countries such as the UK and those that have adopted similar rules.
-On the other hand, the US follows an ex post principles-based litigation approach, whereby transactions are reviewed by courts against predefined standards of conduct.
+This other hand, the US follows an ex post principles-based litigation approach, whereby transactions are reviewed by courts against predefined standards of conduct.
 This assumes the existence of a sophisticated and efficient judiciary that can implement the regulation.
-It is hardly surprising that the ex ante governance-based mechanisms form the pivot of RPT regulation in all of our Commonwealth Asian jurisdictions.
+It is hardly surprising that the ex ante governance-based mechanisms form the pivot of RPT regulation in all our Commonwealth Asian jurisdictions.

 However, such efforts to thrust international norms into an Asian context arguably suffer from serious defects.
-At a conceptual level, the regulation of RPTs in the UK (and to a large extent the US) was devised to deal with RPTs that typically occur between managers and the company, 62 including executive compensation, which tends to constitute a paradigmatic form of RPT in companies with dispersed shareholding that are common in the UK.
-However, when those regulations are transposed to countries with concentrated shareholdings, where related party transactions commonly take place between the controlling shareholder and the company, they are unlikely to have the similar desired effect.
+At a conceptual level, the regulation of RPTs in the UK (and to a large extent the US) was devised to deal with RPTs that typically occur between managers and the company, oi including executive compensation, which tends to constitute a paradigmatic form of RPT in companies with dispersed shareholding that are common in the UK.
+However, when those regulations are transposed to countries with concentrated shareholdings, where RPTs commonly take place between the controlling shareholder and the company, they are unlikely to have the similar desired effect.
 Add to this the differences in the mix of other factors such as the level of enforcement, quality of legal institutions, and differences in legal culture.
 In that sense, the forces of internationalization and convergence have caused the countries in Commonwealth Asia to adopt externally imposed standards that do not take into account the idiosyncrasies of each individual system.